MusicPlayerDaemon/MPD/doc/mpd.conf.5.rst

 restore_paused <yes or no>
    Put MPD into pause mode instead of starting playback after startup.

-user <username>
-   This specifies the user that MPD will run as, if set.
-MPD should never run as root, and you may use this option to make MPD change its user id after initialization.
-Do not use this option if you start MPD as an unprivileged user.

 port <port>
    This specifies the port that mpd listens on.
 The default is 6600.

-log_level <level>
-   Suppress all messages below the given threshold.
-The following log levels are available:

-   - :samp:`error`: errors
-   - :samp:`warning`: warnings
-   - :samp:`notice`: interesting informational messages
-   - :samp:`info`: unimportant informational messages
-   - :samp:`verbose`: debug messages (for developers and for troubleshooting)

-   The default is :samp:`notice`.

 follow_outside_symlinks <yes or no>
   Control if MPD will follow symbolic links pointing outside the music dir.
 You